beginner-codes/PythonCodeRunnerBot/README.md

 ```sh
 poetry install
 ```
-Next you need to configure the bot with the local dev settings.
+Next you need to configure the bot with your settings.
 To do this copy the `example.yaml` file and name the new copy `production.yaml`.

 Once that’s done open it up and in the `bot` section change the `token` string to your bot token.